svealinnea/Pizza-Parlor/README.md

 Test | Input | Output |

 It should correctly return the type of Pizza chosen with toppings and size. | meat = pepperoni, cheese = mozzarella, topping = olives, size = large | pepperoni, mozzarella, olives, large |

-It should correctly return the price of Pizza based on the toppings and size |
+It should correctly return the price of Pizza based on the toppings and size | Pepperoni, Large, Olives | $21.50